Gwenio/vscode-ava-test-adapter/README.md

 - Does not collect details on why a test failed, yet.
 - Does not display log or console output from tests, yet.
 - AVA does not provide the location of tests for the Test Explorer CodeLens.
-- Supporting multiple AVA configurations is planned but not yet implemented.

 In order to avoid having AVA preprocess test files frequently, it is recommended that caching be enabled in your AVA configuration.